prjemian/specdomain/specdomain/src/specdomain/test/shutter.mac.rst

 .. $Id$

 ====================================================
-SPEC macro source file: ``shutter.mac``
+SPEC macro source file: ``../macros/shutter.mac``
 ====================================================

 .. caution:: This file is as-received.
 	No attempt to prepare it for ReST comments has been made.

-.. autospecmacro:: shutter.mac
+.. autospecmacro:: ../macros/shutter.mac